This feature is available with Conduktor Scale Plus only.

 data-criticality

-label must be provided with one of the specified values---
+label must be provided with one of the specified values - the number of partitions must be in a certain range

 as part of appending this block, to indicate a new resource block.